 Step 8: Place steaks directly onto hot cast iron surface and sear for 90 seconds—flip and repeat.

 Step 9: Remove steaks from pan.
 Let rest for 5 minutes before slicing.
-To put this recipe into overdrive, try topping the steaks with my Grillseeker herb butter recipe.
+To put this recipe into overdrive, try topping the steaks with my Grillseeker herb butter recipe and pairing it with my lobster and chorizo stuffing recipe.

 Make this Sous Vide Filet Mignon recipe: